dat-ecosystem-archive/DEPs/proposals/0000-hypercore.md

 # Motivation
 [motivation]: #motivation

-Many datasets are shared online today using HTTP and FTP, which lack built in support for version control or content addressing of data.
+Many datasets are shared online today using HTTP, which lacks built in support for version control or content addressing of data.
 This results in link rot and content drift as files are moved, updated or deleted.
-Dat solves this with a distributed, versioned file-sharing network which enables multiple devices to act in concert as a single virtual host.
+Dat solves this with a distributed, versioned file-sharing network that enables multiple untrusted devices to act as a single virtual host.

-To ensure files are hosted correctly by untrusted devices, Dat needs a data structure which verifies the integrity of content and which retains a history of revisions.
+To ensure files are hosted correctly and can be referenced at different points in time, Dat needs a data structure which verifies the integrity of content and which retains a history of revisions.
 Notably, the data structure must:

  - Provide verification of file integrity using only the dataset identifier
  - Retain a full history of revisions to the dataset